Skip to content

 Same number of games.

-Tennessee handed Willis a no-win offense built for Derrick Henry and buried him.
+Tennessee handed Willis an offense built for Derrick Henry and buried him.
 Green Bay gave him two seasons of structure behind Jordan Love.
 He fixed the exact two things that derailed his career.
 The question is whether any team in this league noticed.

 The Setup